 Both Cherokee and Scottish-Irish, WalkingStick dealt with her Native American ancestry in a series of powerful diptychs that juxtaposed landscape images with symbolic or geometric abstractions.
 She would make an abstract work on one side and a realistic image on the other.
 She sees the diptych as a way ”of uniting the disparate and this makes it particularly attractive to those of us who are biracial.”

 WalkingStick received grants from the Pollock-Krasner Foundation, the Joan Mitchell Foundation, the National Endowment for the Arts, and the Eiteljorg Fellowship for Native American Fine Art.
-Her works are in the public collections of museums such as The Metropolitan Museum of Art and the Smithsonian National Museum of the American Indian.
+Her works are in the public collections of museums such as The Metropolitan Museum of Art, the Whitney Museum of American Art, and the Smithsonian National Museum of the American Indian.